TrellixVulnTeam/swahilipython_SCMU/Doc/library/functools.rst

       This decorator requires that the ``__dict__`` attribute on each instance be a mutable mapping.
-This means it will not work with some types, such as metaclasses (since the ``__dict__`` attributes on type instances are read-only proxies for the class namespace), and those that specify ``__slots__`` without including ``__dict__`` as one of the defined slots (as such classes don't provide a ``__dict__`` attribute at all).
+This means it will not work with some types, such as metaclasses (since the ``__dict__`` attributes on type instances are read-only proxies for the kundi namespace), and those that specify ``__slots__`` without including ``__dict__`` as one of the defined slots (as such classes don't provide a ``__dict__`` attribute at all).